 To the north of Atas Ombak is a river and to the front, of course, is the ocean.
 There is a smattering of other villas in the immediate area, but Atas Ombak is so well screened by natural boundaries that you don’t know they are there.
 There’s a selection of laid-back beach shacks and cafés just along the beach serving great fish ‘n chips, pasta and seafood, as well as Indonesian dishes.
 Cross over the river and you’ll find the charming Warung Kayuputih, a simple restaurant with tables that spill out into the garden (great for watching the sunset).
 This sweeping stretch of beach is popular with surfers but the currents are strong.
 The beach area to the left (south) of Atas Ombak is patrolled by lifeguards, so if you choose to swim, make sure you follow the rules and enter the water only between the red and yellow flags.

-A few kilometres north west of Kuta, Seminyak is a hip and happening district which has long been the lure of bohemians and jetsetters.
-This is Bali’s late-night party land, laying claim to the highest concentration of independent fine-dining restaurants and beach clubs on the island, including Ku Dé Ta, Potato Head, Mozaic, Cocoon, La Lucciola, Sarong, Métis and Sardine.
-Seminyak also boasts a plethora of chic cocktail bars, sumptuous spas and fashionable boutiques.
+North west of Bali’s international airport, coastal Seminyak is Bali’s established late-night party land, laying claim to the highest concentration of independent fine-dining restaurants and beach clubs on the island, including Ku Dé Ta, Potato Head, Cocoon, La Lucciola, Sarong, Métis and Sardine.
+Hip and happening Seminyak also boasts a plethora of chic cocktail bars, sumptuous spas and fashionable boutiques.

-Seminyak Beach is the place where the local and expat communities gather every evening at sunset.
-A playground of the rich, the famous and the bon vivants, the vibrant nightlife and luxurious accommodation of Seminyak draws a sophisticated crowd of ‘beautiful people’, especially Europeans.
+A world-class playground for the rich, the famous and the bon vivants, the vibrant nightlife and luxurious accommodation in Seminyak draws a sophisticated crowd of ‘beautiful people’, especially Europeans.
+Seminyak Beach is the place where local and expat communities gather every evening at sunset.

 Bali is Indonesia’s most popular tourist location and is considered one of Asia's premier tropical island destinations.
 Steeped in history and renowned for its artistic way of life, Bali is a peaceful contrast to some of the more frantic destinations Asia has to offer.